-Sonia (Ortiz) Ford enters her fourth season at the helm of the Pirate softball program in 2020, her 16th season as a coach in the program.
-She has an overall mark of 80-42 (.656 winning pct.) in her first three seasons, 44-9 (.830) in Western State Conference play.
-Ford has led the Pirates to the post season all three years, winning a play-in game in 2017 and matching the program's highest playoff seed and hosting the first round series in 2018.
+Sonia (Ortiz) Ford enters her fifth season at the helm of the Pirate softball program in 2021, her 17th season as a coach in the program.
+She has an overall mark of 91-50 (.645 winning pct.) in her first three seasons, 44-10 (.815) in Western State Conference play.
+Ford has led the Pirates to the post season every season as head coach wit hthe exception of the Covid-shortened 2020 campaign, winning a play-in game in 2017 and matching the program's highest playoff seed and hosting the first round series in 2018.

-Last season, VC posted an overall mark of 22-17, 13-3 in the WSC North Division.
-The team finished in second place in the conference, receiving the No. 18 seed in the Southern California Rgional Playoffs.
+Last season, the Pirates were 11-8 entering WSC play before Covid ended the season.
+VC posted an overall mark of 22-17, 13-3 in the WSC North Division in 2019, finishing in second place in the conference, receiving the No. 18 seed in the Southern California Regional Playoffs.

 In 2018, the Pirates were 29-12 overall, and 12-2 in the WSC, good for a runner-up finish.
 VC matched its highest playoff seed in program history hosting a regional playoff series for just the second time.
 After a narrow 2-1 loss in the opener, the Pirates forced a deciding game three with a victory in game two, before bowingout of the playoffs.